garth-c/python_forecasting/README.md

 <img width="249" alt="image" src="https://github.com/garth-c/python_forecasting/assets/138831938/9f226422-c388-45f0-94b4-e51a9fac0c91">

 After running the training loop the forecast output is put into a new Pandas data frame.
-These are all scaled values so to get the output converted back into the proper units for the source data and the objective of the project (head counts), the inverse transform function will be applied to the training output loop.
+These are all scaled values so to get the output converted back into the proper units (headcount) for the source data and the objective of the project (head counts), the inverse transform function will be applied to the training output loop.
 The output of the inverse scaling is shown below.
 These values contain decimals and since this is a headcount project, the forecast values will ultimately need to be rounded to an integer as we can't have partial heads in a headcount forecast.

 <img width="85" alt="image" src="https://github.com/garth-c/python_forecasting/assets/138831938/db7389a2-d55d-43e7-a11a-d78677eb4a8e">